 School Dinners

 School dinners are cooked on site by staff who work for Norse (our school catering team).
 Menus are provided twice a year so that parents (and children) know what is on the menu each day.
 All school meals comply with school food standards and the nutritional guidelines that are set down by the School Food Trust.
-Water and milk is freely available to drink.
+Water is freely available to drink.
 Further information about the meals provided by Norse can be found on their website www.norsecatering.co.uk.

 Copies of the current school menu can be found below: